vanus-labs/docs/content/cloud-docs/source/shopify-app/setup.md

 ---

-**Perform the following steps to configure your Shopify App Source:**
+**Perform the following steps to configure your Shopify App Source**

 ## Step 1: Create an App
 1. Go to [shopify](https://shopify.com) and sign in to your account to access the shopify dashboard.